New Zealand PM Ardern Announces Shock Resignation - UrduPoint

 "And we've done that while responding to some of the biggest threats to the health and economic wellbeing of our nation arguably since World War II," Ardern said.

-Featured on the covers of British Vogue and Time magazine, there was a perception that Ardern was more popular abroad than she was at home.
+There was a perception that Ardern, who was featured on the covers of British Vogue and Time magazine, was more popular abroad than she was at home.

 "It's about time.
 She's wrecked the economy and food prices have skyrocketed," said Esther Hedges from Cambridge on New Zealand's north island.